nivarths/135.6-RFID-FM/README.md

 # Digital Record Player

-A Raspberry Pi project that uses an RFID scanner to play Spotify albums, emulating the vinyl record experience.
+A Raspberry Pi project that uses an RFID scanner to play Spotify albums.

 ## Features
 - RFID scanning with PN532